RusselxD/agos-responder/README.md

 # AGOS Responders

-Progressive Web App (PWA) for field responders in AGOS (Advanced Governance and Operations System) — a real-time water management and flood monitoring platform.
+Progressive Web App (PWA) for field responders in AGOS — a real-time water management and flood monitoring platform.

 ## Stack